Skip to Content

 large fiddle leaf fig tree

-Do fiddle leaf figs need full sun?
+Do fiddle leaf figs like full sun?

-Whatever type of fiddle leaf fig you have, the rest of this post will apply just fine. 🙂 Fiddle leaf figs do not need full sun to thrive.
+Fiddle leaf figs do not need full sun to thrive.
 In fact, they prefer bright, indirect light.
 If you’re growing yours indoors, by a sunny window is great.
+If the main source of light for your plant is to one side—like a window—I recommend rotating the plant every few weeks or so.

-If you place it in front of a super sunny west- or south-facing window, keep an eye on it to make sure the light isn’t too intense.
+This will help the plant grow evenly and not toward the light.
+If you do notice some leaning, you can correct this with a bamboo stake and some vinyl plant tape.
+And if you place it in front of a super sunny west- or south-facing window, keep an eye on it to make sure the light isn’t too intense.

 Too much direct sunlight can damage the leaves and cause them to turn yellow or brown.

-In my personal experience, fiddle leaf figs can acclimate to a good amount of direct sun, though.
-If you’re bringing a fiddle leaf fig plant outside from indoors, don’t put it immediately in bright sunlight.
-Give it some time to slowly acclimate or else the leaves can burn quickly (see first pic below).
+In my personal experience, though, fiddle leaf figs can acclimate to a good amount of direct sun.
+But if you’re bringing a plant outside from indoors, don’t put it immediately in bright sunlight.
+Give it some time to slowly acclimate or else the leaves can burn quickly (see browning in the first pic below).

-small fiddle leaf fig
+Scorching on a fiddle leaf fig leaf

 plants on a gorgeous small patio